plone/executioner/README.md

 The Executioner is a simple web user interface to navigate into a Guillotina server, providing full CRUD features on any Guillotina content.

-It can ba accessed on any Guillotina install at http://locahost:8080/+admin/.
+It can be accessed on any Guillotina install at http://locahost:8080/+admin/.

 ## Development

-Install:
+### Install

 ```
 npm install -g mr-developer